JonLMyers/WarDriving/README.md

 # How to Upgrade Your Encryption Method

 - Login to your router using a device that is directly wired to it.
 (Example: A laptop/desktop using an ethernet cord.)
-To get to the login page you need to type your routers default ip address(Typically 192.168.0.1 or 192.168.1.1) into your browser's search bar.
+To get to the login page you need to type your router's default ip address(Typically 192.168.0.1 or 192.168.1.1) into your browser's search bar.

 ![promisechains](https://cloud.githubusercontent.com/assets/14082284/12223756/786954c8-b7ad-11e5-93fa-c0aa55d61232.png)